preppercoin/preppercoin/README.md

 PrepperCoin development tree

-PrepperCoin is a PoS-based cryptocurrency.
+PrepperCoin is a PoS-based cryptocurrency that can be used in situations such as global disaster or nuclear attack.

 Development process
 ===========================